 Next door to the museum is the Memorial Opera House.
 It was built in 1893 and has had a colorful history.
 William Jennings Bryan spoke here in 1896, John Philip Sousa led a concert here in 1898, and the Marx Brothers performed here in 1919.
 Beulah Bondi, the woman who played the mother of Jimmy Stewart in It’s a Wonderful Life, Mr. Smith Goes to Washington, and two other films, was from Valpo and started her acting career at the Opera House at the age of seven.
 Visit the official website for a calendar of events.

-To the west of the square is a small park with a band shell used during the town’s Popcorn Festival, held annually the first Saturday after Labor Day since 1979.
+To the west of the square is Central Park Plaza.
+It has a band shell used during the town’s Popcorn Festival, held annually the first Saturday after Labor Day since 1979.
 The festival is one of the best in the state, offering several events, a parade, contests, booths with crafts and food, and live music throughout the day.
 Urschel Pavilion across the street hosts ice skating in the winter.

 On the north end of the park is a statue of Orville Redenbacher, the popcorn magnate who was based in Valpo with his business partner, Charlie Bowman.
 A small plaque on a brick column tells their story.